-We have audited the financial statements of Gosport Borough Council for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 35; the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 11; and the Collection Fund and the related notes 1 to 4.
+We have audited the financial statements of Gosport Borough Council for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and related notes 1 to 35; the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and related notes 1 to 11; and the Collection Fund and the related notes 1 to 4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.

-This report is made solely to the members of Gosport Borough Council, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the authority and the authority's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of Gosport Borough Council, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Gosport Borough Council and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the Chief Finance Officer and auditor
+Respective responsibilities of the Borough Treasurer and auditor

-As explained more fully in the Statement of the Chief Finance Officer's Responsibilities set out on pages 12, the Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Borough Treasurer's Responsibilities set out on page 12, the Borough Treasurer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.